webqit/port-plus/README.md

 **Port+** unifies the messaging model across all three and extends the **port interfaces** and **MessageEvent interface** for advanced use cases.

+General mental model:

 ```
 port+ ──► MessageEventPlus ──► e.ports+
 ```

-Here, Port+ interfaces emit `MessageEventPlus`, which recursively has each port in `e.ports` as a Port+ interface.
+Meaning: Port+ interfaces emit `MessageEventPlus`, which recursively has each port in `e.ports` as a Port+ interface.

 ---